 Call for a free case evaluation

 We understand it can be difficult to come forward in cases of workplace harassment.
 The experienced sexual harassment attorneys at McCormack & Erlich are available to answer your questions or concerns.
-We will will investigate your case and fight on your behalf for the compensation you deserve.
+We will investigate your case and fight on your behalf for the compensation you deserve.
 Call us for a free consultation.